-The expected default probability calculated by the option-approach deems a company to be default when the value of its asset falls below the value of its liability.
-It can therefore be defined as an "in the money (ITM) rate" for a put option using corporate asset as the underlying asset and liability value as the strike price.
+The expected default probability calculated by the option-approach deems a company to be default when the value of its assets falls below the value of its liabilities.
+It can therefore be defined as an "in-the-money (ITM) rate" for a put option using corporate assets as the underlying asset and liability value as the strike price.
 The KMV model is one well-known use of this expected default probability.
-Kealhofer [1995] discusses the concepts involved, and Moridaira [1997] examines problem points and observation parameter estimation methods.
-Saito and Moridaira [1998] calculate and analyze recent EDPs for Japanese banks and find that EDP is a sufficiently useful measure of the state of corporate health.
+Kealhofer (1995) discusses the concepts involved, and Moridaira (1997) examines problem points and observation parameter estimation methods.
+Saito and Moridaira (1998) calculate and analyze recent EDPs for Japanese banks and find that EDP is a sufficiently useful measure of the state of corporate health.

-In this paper, we use the Merton [1974] method to calculate EDP and basically follow the Saito-Moridaira [1998] method for estimating parameters.
+In this paper, we use the Merton (1974) method to calculate EDP and basically follow the Saito-Moridaira (1998) method for estimating parameters.
 Below is an outline of the calculations involved.